What is PDC?

 HPC services at PDC

-During 2014 and 2015, the PDC supercomputers were updated so the main HPC systems at PDC now are Beskow (a Cray XC40) and Tegner (a pre-and post-processing system for Beskow).
+During 2014 and 2015, the PDC supercomputers were updated so the current main HPC systems at PDC are Beskow (a Cray XC40) and Tegner (a pre-and post-processing system for Beskow).
+The capacity of Beskow was expanded in 2017 in relation to increased research

 PDC also provides storage and data management services, including facilities for long-term archiving.
 Additionally PDC offers expert support for application tuning and scaling in a number of disciplines, including fluid dynamics, molecular dynamics, computational chemistry, bioinformatics, and neuroinformatics.